-- Bake for 30 – 33 minutes, until the edges are golden brown and the center of the cake is set.
+- Bake for 30 to 33 minutes, until the edges are golden brown and the center of the cake is set.
 Insert a toothpick in the center should come out clean.

-- Remove cakes from oven and allow to cool for 10 minutes.
+- Remove cakes from the oven and allow them to cool for 10 minutes.
 Then invert the cakes onto wire racks and cool completely before frosting.

 (The products above contain sponsored links to products we use and recommend)